helium/HIP/0016-random-consensus-group-election.md

 This HIP proposes the following changes to the CG election process:
 - Score will no longer be considered.
-- A value between 0.0 and 1.0 will be randomly assigned for each active (defined as having a recent request) gateway.
-This will replace the score in the selection process.
+- Active hotspots will be randomized and score will not be taken into account for potential election into the Consensus Group.
-- Score for deselection will also be assigned at random.
+- Current members of the Consensus Group will be randomly deselected as well.

-No other changes to how score and geography is used in elections are to be made as part of this HIP.
+- Geography will continue to be used to prevent hotspots in the same area to be elected to the Consensus Group (no changes).

-Due to the fact that CG score will be randomly assigned, there is no need to expose it to users of the Helium app or Explorer.
+Due to the fact that CG selection will be randomly assigned, there is no need to expose it to users of the Helium app or Explorer.
 We will consider removing score from the app and Explorer pending a full rework of the mechanism.

 # Drawbacks
 [drawbacks]: #drawbacks